-Well it wouldn’t be St.Patrick’s Day without Ireland’s favorite good luck symbol, the shamrock.
+Well, it wouldn’t be St.Patrick’s Day without Ireland’s favourite good luck symbol, the shamrock.
 Shamrock comes from the Gaelic “seamróg” meaning “summer plant”.
-It is said to have been considered scared by the druids with it’s trio of leaves, 3 being a mystical number.
+It is said to have been considered sacred by the druids with its trio of leaves, 3 is a mystical number.
 St.Patrick himself is also believed to have used the shamrock to explain the Holy Trinity to early Celtic Christians.
 I’m sure many of us will be wearing the real thing on our lapels this St. Patrick’s Day but how about a stunning sterling silver pendant like the one featured above?
 Complete with polished Connemara Marble leaves.

 6. Shamrock Earrings & Pendant Set

-So have you chosen your favorite?
+So have you chosen your favourite?
 Don’t forget you can still order all your St. Patrick’s day essentials in time for March 17th!!

 Join me next week as the countdown to the big day continues.